-Only 221,648 hectares of Customary Forest had been recognised over areas claimed by 123 Indigenous communities,25 whereas the national Customary Territory Registration Agency (BRWA) has identified 1,684 customary territories, totalling an area of 30.2 million hectares.26 estimates that between 2017 and 2022, more than 8.5 million hectares of customary Indigenous territories had been stolen from Indigenous communities in more than 301 cases of land-grabbing.27
+Only 221,648 hectares of Customary Forest had been recognised over areas claimed by 123 Indigenous communities, whereas the national Customary Territory Registration Agency (BRWA) has identified 1,684 customary territories, totalling an area of 30.2 million hectares.

 The huge discrepancy between the area of identified customary territories and recognised customary land rights is indicative of the risk of land conflict where industrial activities are undertaken near local communities.